codr7/forthy2/README.md

 ### quoting
 Any form may be quoted by prefixing with `'`.

-Literals return themselves as is,
+Quoted literals are evaluated as usual,

 ```
   '42